India blocks open messengers Element and Briar

 The Free Software Community of India (FSCI) in India opposed the blocking, pointing out that these projects are not centrally managed, support direct data exchange between users, and their work may be important for organizing communications during natural disasters.
 In addition, the presence of open source and the decentralized nature of projects does not allow efficient blocking.

-For example, attackers can make changes to bypass protocol-level blocking, use P2P messaging bypassing servers, or deploy their own servers that are unknown to the institutions maintaining the block lists.
-What's more, the Briar app allows you to organize communication in the form of a mesh network, in which traffic is transmitted through the direct interaction of users' phones via Wi-Fi or Bluetooth, without requiring an Internet connection.
+For example, attackers can make changes to bypass blocking at the protocol level, use the P2P mode of sending messages bypassing servers Or deploy their own servers, which are unknown to the institutions maintaining the block lists.
+Furthermore, the Briar app allows for a mesh network, in which traffic is transmitted through direct communication between users' phones via Wi-Fi or Bluetooth, without requiring an internet connection.

 Source: opennet.ru